adrianhuebner/adriahuebner.github.io/README.md

 - Syntax is the part of a programming language that is the set rules that that define how the combination of non-alphabetic characters
 Some expamples of Syntax are:
 ** ** This makes words bold
 _ _ This makes words italic
 :EMOJISGOHERE:
 ~ ~ This means I want to cross these words out
 You can use this symbol to make a quote >
 I can make a task list by using these symbols [  ]
 And when I am done with a task list item if I add ad x between the square brackets it will make a box that is checked

+### 19 June 2019 Revisiting What I learned on Monday

 You can use the [editor on GitHub](https://github.com/adrianhuebner/adriahuebner.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.